-In many networks, such like those modeling brain connections, financial markets, the internet, or protein interactions, the label that identifies each node appears naturally and is relevant.
+In many networks, such like those modelling brain connections, financial markets, the internet, or protein interactions, the label that identifies each node appears naturally and is relevant.
 For example, a node can represent a particular region of the brain with its own characteristics.
 Despite this fact the theory of random networks is dominated by models where node labels are not important for the kind of properties studied.
 In this work we consider the space of networks where each node is distinguishable.
+In this case, the mathematical tools are simpler mainly because we do not have to deal with identifying isomorphic networks.
 Specifically, we address the following questions: \begin{enumerate} \item[(a)] Given a random network $\G$. \begin{enumerate} \item[1.]
 How to define measures of centrality and variability? \item[2.]
 How to define a depth function in the space of networks? \end{enumerate} \item[(b)] Given a sample of networks $G_1, G_2\ldots, G_\ell$. \begin{enumerate} \item[1.]
 How to calculate their empirical measures of centrality and variability? \item[2.]
 How to perform hypothesis testing for the one and the two sample problem? \item[3.]
 How to define a notion of principal components? \item[4.]
-How to perform supervised and unsupervised classification? \end{enumerate} \end{enumerate} This short list include several of the most commonly used techniques in applications in statistics.
+How to perform supervised and unsupervised classification? \end{enumerate} \end{enumerate} This short list includes several of the most commonly used techniques in applications in statistics.
 Our approach provides a way to deal with statistical problems using only the metric structure of the space where the random elements are defined.

 We present some answers based on the definition of a depth function, which is defined by a distance in the space of networks, that has the nice property of determining the distribution of a random network.
 We develop some statistical analysis tools based on it, and show that many standard problems in multivariate analysis can be easily adapted to our framework.